Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Open topological recursion relations

 where $\Conn(-)$ denotes the set of connected components of a graph and $\text{detach}(-)$ denotes the detaching of a graph along all of its edges. \end{enumerate} \end{definition}

 We consider $s^v$ for $v\in\mathcal{V}(\Gamma)$ or $v\in\mathcal{V}^i(\Gamma)$ as part of the information of the special canonical multisection.

-Intuitively, while canonical multisections are positive multisections that are pulled back from their base moduli, special canonical multisections satisfy the more restrictive property that their $\cW_v$ component, for an abstract vertex $v$, is pulled back from the corresponding moduli $\CM_v^{1/r}$.
-Because there are cases (when $v$ is closed and the anchor is Ramond) that the Witten bundle does not decompose as a direct sum over irreducible components, we must use coherent multisections and the map $\Ass$ instead of usual multisections and direct sums.
+Canonical multisections are positive multisections that are pulled back from their base moduli; special canonical multisections satisfy the more restrictive property that their $\cW_v$ component, for $v\in\mathcal{V}(\Gamma)$, is pulled back from the corresponding moduli $\CM_v^{1/r}$.
+Because of cases (when $v$ is closed and the anchor is Ramond) in which $\cW$ does not decompose as a direct sum, we use coherent multisections and the map $\Ass$ instead of usual multisections and direct sums.

 Since $s,s^v$ are global multisections, continuity considerations give: